Our pick for a TD Bank balance transfer card: TD Cash Credit Card

 You’ll have a better chance of qualifying for a low APR if you have excellent credit.

 Allow two to four weeks for your balance transfer to complete.

 Also, consider breaking up your balance transfer debt into monthly payments so you can pay it off before your intro APR expires.

-You’ll find better intro APRs elsewhere.
-However, a TD Bank balance transfer card offers rewards, and you may qualify for a relatively low APR.
+TD Bank balance transfer cards offer rewards, and you may qualify for a relatively low APR.

 But if you’re not sure a TD Bankcard is best for your balance transfer, compare other credit cards to find the best balance transfer card for your situation.

 The new Fifth Third Bank credit card comes with no annual fee and an unlimited 1.67% cash back on all purchases.

 Build your credit with this secured credit card.

 Store cards sound appealing, but aren’t often your best choice.

 Earn flat 1.5% cashback on all purchases or save money with balance transfers.